 - current: (effective for annual periods beginning on or after 1 January 2023).
-Narrow-scope amendments to IAS 1 to clarify how to classify debt and other liabilities as current or non-current. - for annual periods beginning on or after 1 January 2023). - unchanged. - Transaction (effective for annual periods beginning on or after 1 January 2023).
+Narrow-scope amendments to IAS 1 to clarify how to classify debt and other liabilities as current or non-current. - for annual periods beginning on or after 1 January 2023).
+The amendments require companies to disclose their material accounting policy - unchanged. - Transaction (effective for annual periods beginning on or after 1 January 2023).
 The amendment clarifies how a company accounts for income tax, including recognition of such items.